tomprouseau/gofibonacci/README.md

 Simple go program to calculate the nth Fibonacci number using arbitrary precision integers

 Uses Dijkstra's algorithm as described by http://www.maths.surrey.ac.uk/hosted-sites/R.Knott/Fibonacci/fibFormula.html#section3

+Usage: Takes a single command line parameter of the nth number in the Fibonacci sequence